Where Innovation Meets Community

 Turning innovation into real world solution for a more resiliant Puerto Rico

-The Circular Battery Economy Model
+Figure: The Circular Battery Economy

 TECRE envisions a future where retired batteries are no longer viewed as waste, but as valuable resources that support community resilience, innovation and workforce development.
 Through collaboration among researchers, industry partners, and local communities, TECRE aims to help establish a model for circular battery stewardship that can be replicated beyond Puerto Rico.